buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 If you're running the buggy racing project as part of another module, and you're already using an online learning platform (like Moodle, Canvas, or Blackboard) then it's very likely you've already got a spreadsheet that contains the data you need.
-The server has a utility to help you turn that into a CSV file with the precise columns you need.
+The server has a utility to help you turn that CSV file into one with the precise columns you need.

 {: .navigation}